 - Discuss with your team.

 Discuss the process with your team: Did anything new come up?
 What was easy and what was hard?
 Did some items seem more important than others?
 This is also an opportunity to strategize about next steps: Do you think this evaluation provides an accurate picture of the curriculum?
 Does additional information need to be collected?
 Is there anyone you want to meet with to discuss the results?

 - Share the results.

 Let other people know how culturally responsive your curriculum is by sharing your English Language Arts Scorecard results here, or your STEAM subjects results here!

 Please share the results of your scorecard through

-Read the full report, Diverse City, White Curriculum: The Exclusion of People of Color from English Language Arts in New York City, conducted by the NYU Metro Center and released by the NYC Coalition for Educational Justice.
+Read the full report, Diverse City, White Curriculum: The Exclusion of People of Color from English Language Arts in New York City, authored by the NYU Metro Center and the NYC Coalition for Educational Justice.